Alfonso de Borbón y Borbón: Biography

 Alfonso de Borbón y Borbón was born on 15 November 1866 in Madrid.
 He was the fourth child of Infante Sebastián de Borbón y Braganza and Infanta María Cristina de Borbón y Borbón.
 Despite being born into the Spanish royal family through a marriage of equal rank, he was not granted the title of infante at birth, being a distant Prince of the blood of the Royal family of Spain.
 His early life was marked by political upheavals.
 In 1868, a revolution forced him and his family into exile, and they settled in the French town of Biarritz.
 They returned to Spain in 1875 following the restoration of his cousin King Alfonso XII.

-As his father had passed in Biarritz a few months before their return, Alfonso and his siblings were placed under the guardianship of King Alfonso XII.
+As his father had died in Biarritz a few months before their return, Alfonso and his siblings were placed under the guardianship of King Alfonso XII.
 They were sent to receive their education at the prestigious Theresianum in Vienna.
 After completing his education and returning to Spain, Alfonso declined a ducal title offered by the Regent Queen, as he believed it would diminish the significance of his noble lineage as the son of two Spanish infantes and would overshadow the prominence of the Borbón name.

 Alfonso de Borbón was initiated as a novice knight in the Order of Alcántara, and was also a knight of the Portuguese Order of Christ and Order of Saint Benedict of Aviz.
 He served as the president of the Spanish Red Cross.

 In 1929, Alfonso married Julia Méndez Morales in San Sebastián, but the marriage ended in divorce with the advent of the Second Spanish Republic.
 In 1933, he received the title Prince of Borbón and was granted the style of Alteza (Highness) by the Carlist pretender Alfonso Carlos I. Alfonso de Borbón died in Madrid on 28 April 1934 without issue.
 He was laid to rest in the San Isidro Cemetery.